m-shilpa/EVA4/Session 15/README.md

 # Mask and Depth Prediction

 ## Problem Statement:
-Build a model that predicts the mask and depth when Background images and Foreground-Background images are given as input.
+Build a dnn model that predicts the mask and depth when Background images and Foreground-Background images are given as input.

 ## Dataset:
   * 100 Background images